| Description |

 catalog represents a collection of other

-virtual and may be federated to build larger
+physical or virtual and may be federated to build

 -